dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * It tells us how **useful** the results are (*effectiveness* in terms of the given results).
   * A perfect precision score of 1 means that every result retrieved was relevant, but <ins>it says nothing about if all relevant documents were retrieved</ins>
-  * Preference for higher precision than recall: e.g. legal and medical queries where there is a substantial need for high precision and correct results
+  * Preference for higher precision than recall: e.g., legal and medical queries where there is a substantial need for high precision and correct results

 ### Recall